VirtualMetric/virtualmetric-docs/docs/overview.md

 ## Installation

-The executables can be placed in any directory you wish.
+No installation procedure is required.
+The executables can be placed in any directory you wish manually.

 ---